 The online course will contain 6 sessions dedicated to legislative aspects, efficacy and safety, skin barrier function, skin care, sun exposure and ageing, efficacy testing.

-Download the preliminary programme of the Online version of the Intensive Course 2024 here.
+Download the programme of the Online version of the Intensive Course 2024 here.

 The rates for the online version of the Intensive Course in Dermato-Cosmetic Sciences will be

-students: 550 euro.
-Only valid for full-time students who have not finished their studies yet before the Intensive Course starts.
+• students: 550 euro.
+Only valid for full-time, not-working students who have not finished their studies yet before the Intensive Course starts.
 A valid/current student ID copy or letter from an advisor is required.
 Please upload the document during the online registration.

 Course material will be available from September 1 on.